Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

    You can paint weight values for an mesh's mass, and select that vertex group here.

 Speed
-   You can control the internal timing of the Softbody system with this value.
+   You can control the internal timing of the softbody system with this value.
    It sets the correlation between frame rate and tempo of the simulation.
    A free falling body should cover a distance of about five meters after one second.
    You can adjust the scale of your scene and your simulation with this correlation.
 If you